AvadoDServer/avado-docs/content/avado-sdk/create_a_dapp.md

 aliases: ["/en/developers/building-an-avado-package"]
 ---

-# Create your DApp for the AVADO DAppstore

 ## Convenience is most important
 Let's start with some context.
 AVADO devices are used in more than 60 countries on all continents.
 Even though this means a very diverse culture of our users, we do find that our users all share the same motivation why they bought the AVADO.
 They are looking for **privacy** and **convenience**!